cockroachdb/docs/src/current/v23.1/goldengate.md

 [Replicat](https://docs.oracle.com/goldengate/c1230/gg-winux/GGCON/processes-and-terminology.html) is an Oracle process that reads [trail files](https://docs.oracle.com/goldengate/c1230/gg-winux/GGCON/processes-and-terminology.html) and delivers data to a target database.

 {{site.data.alerts.callout_success}}
-The steps in this section should be run on a machine and in a directory where Oracle GoldenGate for PostgreSQL is installed.
+Run the steps in this section on a machine and in a directory where Oracle GoldenGate for PostgreSQL is installed.
 {{site.data.alerts.end}}

 1. Log in to the database from GGSCI: